 Some great teething foods include:

-Softer foods can cause less discomfort when gums are feeling sore, especially while the tooth is erupting.
+The best teething foods are softer options that cause less discomfort when gums are feeling sore, especially while the tooth is erupting.
 Try:

 - Mashed fruits or veggies (ideal if your little one is on a puree diet anyway).
-If they don’t want to eat much, try nutrient dense options, like avocado, banana, or pumpkin.
+If they don’t want to eat much, try nutrient dense options, like pumpkin, banana, or avocado 🥑

 If you don’t want to use a store-bought biscuit that may be higher in sugar or additives, you can use a simple recipe:

 - Mix 2 cups oat flour, 1 mashed ripe banana, and 2 tablespoons of coconut oil

 - Mold the dough into finger shapes and place on a baking sheet

 - Bake at 350°F for 10 minutes on both sides, or until hard but not burnt

 Alternatively, a mango pit can feel good on their gums but is way too hard to break any off.